k78ma/quartz/content/4B/ECE 457A/Memetic Algorithms.md

 $$
 This transfers acquired improvement directly.

-In **Baldwinina learning,** the genotype is unchanged but its evaluated quality refletcs local improvement:
+In **Baldwinian learning,** the genotype is unchanged but its evaluated quality refletcs local improvement:
 $$
 f'(x) = f(\mathcal{L}(x))
 $$